 Lander is a small town of about 8,000 people, located in west-central Wyoming.
 Lander is only 3 hours away from Jackson Hole, 4.5 hours away from Salt Lake City, and 5.5 hours away from Denver.

-Given its relatively close proximity to many big climbing communities, Lander gets borderline crowded in the summer.
-Fortunately, the vast amount crags throughout the region can manage the traveling climbers well.
+Given its relatively close proximity to many big climbing communities, Lander gets borderline overrun with climbers in the summer.
+Fortunately, the vast amount of crags throughout the region can manage the traveling climbers well.

 Driving in from the south on Highway 28 is a well-maintained road despite how small the road looks on GPS, but do note that it’s hilly.
 We drove our RV in that way.

 Related: Climber’s Guide to Tensleep, Wyoming